 - Deadpan Snarker: It becomes gradually more prevalent, but eventually he starts throwing out dry sarcastic quips.

 - The Determinator: Rain or shine, he will finish his mission.

-- The Dragon: To Pennsylvania Two, and Control who both run him at different times.
+- The Dragon: To Special Counsel and Control, who both run him at different times.

-- Dragon Ascendant: Control orders him to kill Pennsylvania Two, and he does so.
+- Dragon Ascendant: Control orders him to kill Special Counsel, and he does so.
 He doesn't count as The Starscream because he was Just Following Orders.

 - Dying Moment of Awesome: He expires fighting half a dozen Decima goons (while already wounded) and trying to defuse a bomb.
-He fails, but it's still quite impressive how he almost managed it.
+He fails, but only just.

 - Enemy Mine: Sides with Team Machine for the common threat of Vigilance.

 - Evil Counterpart: Reese describes him as "a lot like me."
 Hersh lampshades in "Booked Solid" that he and Reese aren't so different.

 - Evil Mentor: For Shaw.
 As a result, she's just as good as Reese during combat situations.
 However, he is perfectly willing to poison her when she resigns from the ISA.
 On the other hand, in Season 3 during 4C, he has a surprisingly amicable conversation with her while drugged and even asks in a concerned tone if Team Machine is treating her well.